PostHog/posthog.com/contents/faq.md

 ### What is PostHog?

-PostHog is a product analyticsplatform built for the modern enterprise, with the differentiators of being open source and having a broader view of the tools needed to make a product successful.
+PostHog is a product analytics platform built for the modern enterprise, with the differentiators of being open source and having a broader view of the tools needed to make a product successful.

 As a result, PostHog **can be deployed on your own infrastructure** and provides a large set of tools to help improve your product, such as session recording, heatmaps, and feature flags, that are unique to PostHog in the product analytics space.